-Further RC drilling is being planned for Tallebung either in the next fortnight or following the RC drilling at Doradilla to continue this program and expand the shallow Tallebung Tin Target.
-Tin mineralisation at Tallebung has a strike of over 1.2km and remains open along strike.
-This recent drilling by SKY demonstrates great potential to further increase the size of the Tallebung Target with shallow, up dip extensions to be targeted with further drilling.
+Further RC drill testing has commenced aiming to further infill and extend the current shallow tin mineralisation at Tallebung.
+Tin mineralisation at Tallebung has a strike of over 1.2km and remains open along strike and up and down dip.
+This recent drilling by SKY further demonstrates the great potential to increase the size of the Tallebung Target with shallow up dip, along strike and down dip extensions to be targeted in the current drilling campaign.